asiekierka/zeta/web/res/README.md

     * charset: the character set (8x14 only!) to initially load, as one of:
         * string - filename of a Zeta-supported format,
         * array - of bytes as would be contained in such a .chr file.
+    * lock_charset: if true and a custom charset is provided, the charset cannot be changed by the emulated engine,
     * palette: the palette, to initially load, as one of:
         * string - filename of a Zeta-supported format,
         * object, with the following fields: